Hariharan (singer): Recent years

-During 2010–2011, he appeared in a music show in Jaya TV named Hariyudan Naan which was aired every Thursday, Friday and Saturday.
+During 2010–2011, he appeared in a music show on Jaya TV named Hariyudan Naan which was aired every Thursday, Friday and Saturday.

-Hariharan collaborated with Sarangan Sriranganathan for "Sruthi" at the Sydney Hill Centre and the Melbourne Robert Blackwood Hall Australia in 2011.
+Hariharan collaborated with Sarangan Sriranganathan for "Sruthi" at the Sydney Hill Centre and the Melbourne Robert Blackwood Hall, Australia, in 2011.
 He unofficially released ghazal singer Adithya Srinivasan's first international single 'Gham e Duniya' at the Gateway Hotel, Bangalore.
 In an interview in 2012, he said that he was no longer receiving offers to sing for Bollywood as music composers wanted to experiment with singers from the younger generation.

-He was selected as a judge for Asianet Star Singer Season 6 programme, a very popular music contest television show for upcoming singers in Malayalam.
+He was selected as a judge for the Asianet Star Singer Season 6 programme, a very popular music contest television show for upcoming singers in Malayalam.
 Hariharan was a part of the 'Royal Stag Barrel Select MTV Unplugged', aired in December 2015.